Jewelry Blog

 Hardness: 7 on the Mohs Scale

-The February Birthstone is Amethyst, a purple gemstone with a long history and fascinating legends.
-The word “amethyst” comes from a Greek word meaning “not drunk.”
-Ancient Greeks believed that wearing amethyst jewelry or drinking from amethyst cups would prevent them from getting too drunk.
+The February Birthstone is Amethyst.
+The amethyst is a darkish-purple gemstone with a long history and many fascinating legends.
+In fact, the word “amethyst” comes from the Greek word meaning “not drunk.”
+Ancient Greeks believed that wearing amethyst jewelry (or drinking from amethyst cups) would actually prevent them from getting too drunk.

 March Birthstone